BirtasAdrian/Bugs/README.md

 **Description**

 You can place an order without going through all the necessary information.
-In order form you can complete just the name and number of the card and to press ,,Order” button.
+In order form you can complete just the name and number of the card and to press  „Order” button.

 **Steps to reproduce**
 1. Go to https://www.demoblaze.com/index.html